Hexagram Twenty-one—Biting Through

-Your symbol is Hexagram twenty-one, gnawing, or persistence.
+Hexagram Twenty-one is gnawing, or persistence.
 Such persistence can be seen in a legal tort, where one party pursues the other with tenacity.
 The analogy of biting into flesh shows the violent, but necessary attitude to succeed in this heated situation.

 The first line, yang, shows one with his feet inside tight socks, feeling as if the toes will never come out again.
 Such constraint forces one to recognize the immediacy of the situation and act accordingly.

 The second line, yin, shows one who bites another's nose, and through force of purpose, bites it off.
 Truth and justice are the motivating force, so there is no blame.

 The third line, yin, shows one who is tenacious, who bites into flesh and finds something disagreeable.
 There will be some regret, but they have not committed a great error.

 The fourth line, yang, shows one gnawing dried meat on a bone.
 Realizing the difficulty, one must work with diligence.
 Ultimately efforts are rewarded with money and gold arrows.

 The fifth line, yin, shows one gnawing on dried flesh.
 The position is dangerous, but with care and determination, one finds the sought after gold.